khaledh/khaledh.github.io/docs/osdev/14-memory-segments.md

 Protection of kernel memory will be done through paging, not segmentation.
 As a nice side effect, we don't have to save and restore the data segment registers when switching between kernel mode and user mode.

-One exception to the accese checks done on segment registers is the stack segment register SS.
+One exception to the access checks done on segment registers is the stack segment register SS.
 The Intel manual says:

 > **5.7 PRIVILEGE LEVEL CHECKING WHEN LOADING THE SS REGISTER**
 >